APogue/APogue.github.io/projects/codebook.md

 <br><br>
 - **`media_positioning`**
   How the incident was framed in media narratives from sources contributing to `media_coverage_level`
-  → `group_targeting`, `security_failure`, `student_endangerment`, `policy_violation`, `unclear`, `not_applicable`
+  → `group_targeting`, `security_failure`, `student_endangerment`, `policy_violation`, `unclear`, `n/a`
   - `group_targeting` → Harassment or discrimination targeting a particular group.
 Targeting may be political or directed towards a protected class.
   - `security_failure` → Failure by the administration and/or police to maintain public order
   - `student_endangerment` → Incident involved unsafe conditions for students
   - `impermissible_behavior` →  Highlights breaches of law, code of conduct, or permit allowances
   - `reputational` →  Stresses impact on university image, donor measures
   - `political_strategy` → Links incident to partisan goals, elections, legislation
   - `financial_impact` → Focuses on costs and budgetary concerns
+  - `n/a` → `media_coverage_level` = `none`